LeeMorinUCF/ECP3004S21/demo_18_PP_Ch_13_Sorting/README.md

 *Selection sort* works by searching the unknown section for the smallest item and moving it into the index ```i```.
-For this algorithm to work, te items in the sorted section must all be smaller than those in the unsorted section.
+For this algorithm to work, the items in the sorted section must all be smaller than those in the unsorted section.